-No. In accordance with our Articles of Association, no matters other than proposals 1 through 10 may be presented at this Meeting.
+No. In accordance with our Articles of Association, other than with respect to procedural matters in relation to the Meeting, no business other than proposals 1 through 9 may be presented at this Meeting.
 We have not been notified of, and our Board is not aware of, any other matters to be presented for action at the Meeting.